Psi Chi Honor Society

-Psi Chi, the International Honor Society in Psychology, was founded in 1929 for the purposes of encouraging, stimulating, and maintaining excellence in scholarship, and advancing the science of psychology.
-Membership is open to graduate and undergraduate men and women who are making the study of psychology one of their major interests, and who meet the minimum qualifications.
+Psi Chi, the International Honor Society in Psychology, was founded in 1929 for the purposes of encouraging excellence in scholarship and advancing the science of psychology.

-Psi Chi is a member of the Association of College Honor Societies and an affiliate of the American Psychological Association (APA) and the Association for Psychological Science (APS).
-Psi Chi functions as a federation of chapters located at about 1,300 colleges and universities throughout the world.
+Psi Chi is a member of the Association of College Honor Societies and functions as a federation of chapters located at about 1,200 colleges and universities throughout the world.

 Students become members by joining the chapter at the university where they are enrolled.
 Our local chapter was installed in May 1969 and has remained an active organization at the University of Scranton since.

 - Top 35% of your class in terms of overall grade point average (typically, overall GPA of 3.60 and higher)

 - Completion of at least 15 credits in psychology (not equivalent courses), including Statistics in the Behavioral Sciences or Research Methods & Analysis I

 - An average grade of B+ or better in all psychology courses (3.33 or higher Psych GPA)

 - A declared major or minor in Psychology

 - High standards of personal behavior

 - Endorsement by a full-time psychology faculty member